Many people ask me good questions about workers compensation settlements. Some of the common questions people ask me include the following:

 What is the right time to settle my workers compensation case?

-I wish there was a correct answer to this question.
+I wish there was an easy, correct answer to this question.
 Unfortunately, there is not.
 But, you should consider a number of important factors in deciding when to settle.

 When you reach maximum medical improvement, you often have a good idea of how your injury will affect you in the future.
 You can fairly accurately determine what future medical treatment you will need.

-Also, you may have a good idea of whether you can return to work or not.
+Also, you may have a good idea of whether you can return to work or not and what type of work you will be able to do.
 This makes maximum medical improvement a good time to consider settlement.

 But, you should remember that a doctor saying that you are at maximum medical improvement does not necessarily mean that you are.
 Doctors do not always get things right.
 A good time to consider settlement is when you feel you are at maximum medical improvement and do not need or want more medical treatment.